MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-reliable-services-notifications.md

 # Reliable Services notifications

-Notifications allow clients to track the changes that are being made to the object that they're interested in.
+Notifications allow clients to track the changes that are being made to an object that you're interested in.
 Two types of objects support notifications: *reliable state manager* and *reliable dictionary*.

 Common reasons for using notifications are:

 - Building materialized views, such as secondary indexes or aggregated filtered views of the replica's state.
 An example is a sorted index of all keys in a reliable dictionary.
 - Sending monitoring data, such as the number of users added in the last hour.

 Notifications are fired as part of applying operations.
-Because of that, handling of notifications should finish as fast as possible, and synchronous events shouldn't include any expensive operations.
+Because of that, notifications should be handled as fast as possible, and synchronous events shouldn't include any expensive operations.

 ## Notifications from the reliable state manager